greglanthier/jca1.6-demo/docs/introduction.rst

 to accomplish the following tasks.

   * Properly deal with threads in Web applications.
-		*Allocating threads in Web applications is usually considered a no-no.  Using Resource Adapters, however, developers can make use of resource adapter WorkManager objects to submit work to be executed in a background thread.
+		*Allocating threads in Web applications that use EJBs is not allowed by the spec.
+Using Resource Adapters, however, developers can make use of resource adapter WorkManager objects to submit work to be executed in a background thread.
 This is compelling because it*